 Core Personal Consumption Expenditures (PCE) Price Index – This index, published by the U.S. Bureau of Economic Analysis, measures prices paid by consumers for goods and services, excluding the volatility of food and energy prices, to gauge underlying inflation trends.
 It is the Federal Reserve’s preferred index for tracking inflation.

-Cotation Assistee en Continu (CAC) 40 – This stock market index tracks the 40 largest French stocks based on Euronext Paris market capitalization.
+Cotation Assistee en Continu (CAC) 40 – This stock market index tracks the 40 largest French stocks on the Euronext Paris based on market capitalization, trading activity, size of balance sheet and liquidity.

 CPI Shelter Index – This index tracks the shelter component of the Consumer Price Index, which measures the prices of a basket of consumer goods and services.